nikopj/Traveler-SCD/Data-Charts/Readme.md

-These are compiled data of interviews with charts for visual representation.
+This folder contains compiled data of interviews with charts for visual representation.